tfatykhov/WinkRedNode/README.md

 ### Installation instructions:
-####Blue Mix Cloud
+#### Blue Mix Cloud
 Use following [HOWTO](README-Bluemix.md) for instructions on how to create BlueMix node.js container with node red as well as how to configure application for initial run,

-####Running Locally.
+#### Running Locally directly or via Docker(recommended).

-use following [Readme](https://github.com/tfatykhov/local-wink-node-red/blob/master/README.md) for instructions on how to install local modified node-red instance using just single command and also Optional, but <b>but highly recommended</b> instruction on how to obtain SSL certificate and protect your local node-red instance.
+use following [Readme](https://github.com/tfatykhov/local-wink-node-red/blob/master/README.md) for instructions on how to install docker image on raspberry pi or local modified node-red instance using just single command and also Optional, but <b>highly recommended</b> instruction on how to obtain SSL certificate and protect your local node-red instance.

 Once you have Node-RED running, you can deploy your flows described below